What is DeFi? Complete Guide 2025

 3. Yield Farming

-• Yearn Finance - Automated yield optimization
+• Yearn Finance - Automated return optimisation

 • Convex Finance - Boosted Curve rewards